 Even for those of us who still have it, human hair isn’t all that good an insulator.
 It needs help.
 So covering your head with a warm hat or ski helmet, and protecting your face with a mask or a scarf really does help prevent heat loss, leaving more nice warm blood to keep your hands and feet warm.
 In really cold weather, I try to cover my head with layers of insulation just like the rest of my body, and leave not one inch of exposed skin on my face

 There’s an old saying: “If your feet are cold, put on a hat.”
 That’s no myth.

 Dressing in Layers, Again

-Heads hands and feet are no different than any other part of your body.
-The way to keep them comfortable is to add or subtract layers as conditions dictate.
+Head, hands and feet are no different than any other part of your body.
+The way to keep them comfortable is to add or subtract layers as external conditions dictate.

 On your face, nothing beats a fleece-lined neoprene mask (I have nicknamed mine “Hannibal Lecter”) topped with a thick fleece neck warmer.
 Goggles cover and protect your eyes better than glasses.

 On your hands, start with lightweight polyester or wool liner gloves—just like your baselayer underwear.
 These keep your hands somewhat protected but still allow some manual dexterity for chores like cinching your snowshoes or ski bindings.
 Over these, I’ll often wear a second pair of lightweight fleece gloves.

 Then comes the serious insulation: mittens, which are much warmer than gloves.
 Thick fleece, boiled wool, fiberfill, Down—they all work.

 Finally, on the very outside goes an oversized pair of waterproof/breathable shell mittens.
 Hint: choose at least shell mittens with long cuffs that can extend either inside or over the sleeves of your jacket—wrists radiate a lot of heat from blood vessels close to the surface.
 Your hands are about as useful as seal flippers at that point, but they are as warm as they can get.